 Does Alginor cultivate kelp?

-Alginor is not a company in the kelp-cultivating industry.
+Alginor is not a company in the kelp-cultivating industry, but we collaborate with kelp-growers in research.
 We harvest wild-growing kelp along the Norwegian coast.

 How do you convert kelp into twelve different products?

 By discarding old methods which have inherent flaws.
 Alginor is developing Hypomar for raw material harvesting and separation, and AORTA for biorefining, which together enable total utilisation of the raw material.

 No. Freshly harvested, non-processed kelp has a very short shelf life.
 We sell our products as ingredients to companies in pharmaceutical and life science industries.